semanticdreams/semanticdreams.github.io/about.md

 ![Logo](/logo.png)

-Posts in the blog are incrementally updated notes, not finished articles.
+Posts are incrementally updated notes, not finished articles.
 LLM-generated content is explicitly marked as such.

+## Contact

+Email: <a href='mailto:hello@semanticdreams.com'>hello@semanticdreams.com</a>